 What should beginners do?

-If you are new to Home Assistant and are running Home Assistant, not Home Assistant Core, installing Node-RED as an add-on is really easy.
+If you are new to Home Assistant and are running Home Assistant, not Home Assistant Core, installing Node-RED as an add-on is straightforward.
 And I’d suggest you do just.
-Once installed you can create a few automations in Node-RED and a few using YAML or the editor.
+Once installed, you can create a few automations in Node-RED and a few using YAML or the editor.
 That should give you a good feel for each application.
 Which one you choose for your automations is up to you.